c3lang/c3-web/src/content/docs/Language Common/define.md

 ## Using `def` to create generic types, functions and variables

-It is recommended to favour using `def` to create aliases for parameterized types, functions and variables:
+It is recommended to favour using def to create aliases for parameterized types, but it can also be used for parameterized functions and variables:

 ```c3
 import generic_foo;